openfaas/workshop/lab2.md

 If your gateway is not deployed at http://127.0.0.1:8080 then you will need to specify the alternative location.
 There are several ways to accomplish this:

 1. Set the environment variable `OPENFAAS_URL` and the `faas-cli` will point to that endpoint in your current shell session.
-For example: `export OPENFAAS_URL=http://openfaas.endpoint.com:8080`
+For example: `export OPENFAAS_URL=http://openfaas.endpoint.com:8080`.
+This is already set in [Lab 1](./lab1.md) if you are following the Kubernetes instructions.
 2. Specify the correct endpoint inline with the `-g` or `--gateway` flag: `faas deploy --gateway http://openfaas.endpoint.com:8080`
 3. In your deployment YAML file, change the value specified by the `gateway:` object under `provider:`.